 Artisan canvas prints and metal prints are both professionally printed at the highest quality using the best materials.
 The latex-based ink used when printing on canvas resists fading and needs no other varnish.
 Likewise, the UV-cured ink used in Dibond printing and the dye-sublimination process used in ChromaLuxe® make metal prints scratch and fade resistant.

-Both print styles are made to last.
+When considering the lifespan of photo prints on metal vs canvas, both are made to last.
 Canvas prints can last over 100 years when cared for properly.
 ChromaLuxe® white metal prints also boast outstanding archival quality, lasting up to 65 years when displayed indoors.

 When to Print on Metal

 Choose metal when you want to show off brilliant HD colors on ChromaLuxe or when you want to use the brushed aluminum of Dibond as a design element in the print.
 Letting the metal shine through in any white areas brings a modern, industrial look to the polished print.
+For example, a black and white photo printed on metal, like Dibond, creates a truly unique image.